franciscogomez97/franciscogomez97/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a Software Developer focused in BackEnd and APIs 📝 I have a strong interest in DevOps technologies and methodologies 🔭 Working on API design and development.
+Integration and Deployment 🌱 Learning about Laravel, Dockers, Kubernetes, CI/CD
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌟 Main languages: PHP (Laravel), MySQL
-🚩 Interested in Full Stack Machine Learning Application development
 </pre>
 <hr>